-We work internationally, though our Population & Sustainability Network, which is made up of leading partner organisations from around the world.
-Our Network has 21 members and we work with each Network member differently, but always promoting reproductive health and rights.
+We have sexual and reproductive health projects in Uganda and we also work internationally, though our Population & Sustainability Network.
+The Network has 21 members from around the world and we work with each member differently, but always promoting reproductive health and rights.
 Sometimes this means undertaking advocacy activities to influence the international development agenda (such as at the Climate Change Conferences or at the European Union and United Nations level) and sometimes it means partnering with Network members to implement programmes on the ground.
 You can read more about the Population & Sustainability Network on our dedicated Population & Sustainability Network website.

 Members of our Population & Sustainability Network